cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/user-selectable-egress-ips.md

 {{<tutorial-step title="Assign each virtual network to each tunnel">}}

-After creating your virtual networks, assign each virtual network to your tunnels routing your private network.
+After creating your virtual networks, route your private network CIDRs over each virtual network.
+This ensures that users can reach all services on your network regardless of which egress IP they use.

 {{<tabs labels="Dashboard | API">}}
 {{<tab label="dashboard" no-code="true">}}

 1. Go to **Networks** > **Tunnels**.
 2. Select your tunnel routing `10.0.0.0/8`, then select **Configure**.
 3. Go to **Private Network**.
-Select your first `10.0.0.0/8` route.
+Select the `10.0.0.0/8` route.
 4. In **Additional settings**, choose your first virtual network.
 For example, `vnet-AMER`.
 5. Select **Save private network**.
-6. To additional virtual networks to the tunnel, select **Add a private network**.
+6. To route `10.0.0.0/8` over another virtual network, select **Add a private network**.
 7. In **CIDR**, enter `10.0.0.0/8`.
 In **Additional settings**, choose your second virtual network.
 For example, `vnet-EMEA`.
 8. Select **Save private network**.
 9. Repeat Steps 6-8 for each virtual network you created.